26. Tube Map London

 35. iHandy Torch Free

 It's a torch!
 It's a cheesy neon light!
 It's a hypnotic spiral effect!
 With slightly annoying ads!
-(In reality, iHandy Torch Free is a mostly a handy app to have installed in case you get up for a midnight snack or toilet visit, don't turn on the light and want to avoid smashing your toe annoyingly hard into an unruly cupboard.)
+In reality, iHandy Torch Free is mostly a handy app for owners of older devices to have installed in case you get up for a midnight snack or toilet visit, don't turn on the light and want to avoid smashing your toe annoyingly hard into an unruly cupboard.

 36. TVGuide.co.uk TV Guide